Phycocyanin: Anti-oxidation and anti-inflammation

 Phycocyanin has both anti-oxidant and anti-inflammation properties.
 Peroxyl, hydroxyl, and alkoxyl radicals are all oxidants scavenged by C-PC.
 C-PC, however, has a greater effect on peroxyl radicals.
 C-PC is a metal binding antioxidant as it prevents lipid peroxidation from occurring.
 The peroxyl radicals are stabilized by the chromophore (a subunit of C-PC).
 For hydroxyl radicals to be scavenged, it must be done in low light and with high C-PC levels.
 Hydroxyl radicals are found at inflamed parts of the body.
 C-PC, being an anti-oxidant, scavenges these damage-inducing radicals, hence being an anti-inflammation agent.

 Neuroprotection

 Excess oxygen in the brain generates Reactive Oxygen Species (ROS).
-ROS causes damages to brain neurons, leading to strokes.
+ROS cause damage to brain neurons, leading to decreased neurological function.
 C-phycocyanin scavenges hydrogen peroxide, a type of ROS species, from the inside of astrocyte, reducing oxidative stress.
 Astrocytes also increase the production of growth factors like BDNF and NDF, therefore, enhance nerve regeneration.
 C-PC also prevents astrogliosis and glial inflammation.